Webinar

 Speakers

-Bryan Driscoll HR Consultant Bryan advises HR teams on workforce compliance, people operations, and the practical processes that keep companies out of risk.
+Bryan Driscoll HR Advisor Bryan advises HR teams on workforce compliance, people operations, and the practical processes that keep companies out of risk.
 He brings an HR-first lens to questions that often get answered only from the legal side.

 Why Attend Section